dragonflydb/documentation/docs/command-reference/server-management/monitor.md

 **Time complexity:** undefined

-`MONITOR` is a debugging command that streams back every command processed by the Redis server.
+`MONITOR` is a debugging command that streams back every command processed by the Dragonfly server.
 It can help in understanding what is happening to the database.
 This command can both be used via `redis-cli` and via `telnet`.

-The ability to see all the requests processed by the server is useful in order to spot bugs in an application both when using Redis as a database and as a distributed caching system.
+The ability to see all the requests processed by the server is useful in order to spot bugs in an application both when using Dragonfly as a database and as a distributed caching system.

 ```